 Campus Operations and Inclement Weather Alerts

-The latest information and details for the College community about campus emergencies and other incidents.
+The latest information and details for the University community about campus emergencies and other incidents.

 Note: The safety of the NC Wesleyan University community is our highest priority.

-The NCWC Alert webpage, ncwc.edu/alerts, is the primary location for emergency news and situational updates.
-In case of campus emergencies or other notification devices activate, NCWC Alert webpage is the most accurate source of real time information.
+The NCWU Alert webpage, ncwc.edu/alerts, is the primary location for emergency news and situational updates.
+In case of campus emergencies or other notification devices activate, NCWU Alert webpage is the most accurate source of real time information.

 In an emergency, NC Wesleyan will send out text messages as quick as possible.
 Please remember that delivery of text messages to your device is dependent on your provider and may be delayed.
 Text messages are only used for serious emergencies and not for follow up information unless it is needed for public safety.